 Macca gets a bad rap.
 Old two thumbs up has always been derided as the slightly less visionary of the pair, the goofy yang to Lennon’s mystical yin, a legend for sure but someone who ought to have been pickled in aspic sometime in the early '80s.
 Why did Lennon peace out while Sir Paul remained to marry one-legged ladies and perform at soirees for her majesty etc, and that sort of thing.

-Well, he’s reached the grand old age of seventy this week, and I for one am glad he’s still here, cringeworthy banter and all, to run through the hits.
+Well, I for one am glad he’s still here, cringeworthy banter and all, to run through the hits.
 Here’s ten tracks that stand up to ‘Instant Karma’ and more than make up for the frog chorus (with apologies to ‘Mull Of Kintyre and anything off ‘Kisses On The Arse’).

 Lennon covered this Fats Domino tune several years before, but it’s PM’s bluesy take - packed full of trademark whoops and howls - that really shapes the standard into something vital.